polyphony-chat/docs/SPECIFICATION.md

 #### 7.2.1 Message verification

 Of course, in order for message signing to actually verify message integrity, clients **must** verify the signatures of all messages they receive.
 This is done by verifying the signature of the message with the public key and certificate of the sender, which both can be obtained from the home server the message was sent on.
 Clients must also verify that the certificate attached to the message is valid and that the public key in the certificate matches the public key of the sender.
-If the verification fails, the message should be treated with extreme caution.

 **Example:** Given a signed message from Alice, like Bob would receive it from Server B in [Fig. 3](), Bob's client would verify the signature of the message like so: